 For temple-wise opening rituals, kapat muhurat, and seasonal alerts, refer to the Chardham Yatra Opening Dates Guide.

-Meanwhile, the tentative dates are as mentioned below:
+Meanwhile, the tentative dates are as mentioned below:-

-Temple | Opening Date 2026 | Closing Date 2026 |
+Temple/Yatra | Opening Date 2026 | Closing Date 2026 |

 |---|---|---|